NCN-Lab/ThermoLabAnimal/README.md

 If you use this software in your research please acknowledge ThermoLabAnimal publication:

-Franco N, Geros A, Oliveira L, Olsson A, Aguiar P, "ThermoLabAnimal – A high-throughput analysis software for non-invasive thermal assessment of laboratory rodents", (UNDER REVIEW - please check again later)
+Franco N, Geros A, Oliveira L, Olsson A, Aguiar P, "ThermoLabAnimal – A high-throughput analysis software for non-invasive thermal assessment of laboratory mice", Physiology & Behavior.
+2019 May 9
+DOI: <a href=10.1016/j.physbeh.2019.05.004>10.1016/j.physbeh.2019.05.004</a>

 For questions, suggestions, and bug reports send an email to pauloaguiar@ineb.up.pt